Pure Strategies in Imperfect Information Stochastic Games: Almost-Surely Winning for B uchi Conditions

-Now we define a strategy $\phi$ that consists in playing in rounds of length $N$: at the beginning of some round, \Eve considers her current knowledge $H$ and plays according to $\phi_H$ in the next $N$ moves; then she restarts with the updated knowledge, and so on forever.
+Now we define a strategy $\phi$ that consists in playing in rounds of length $N$: at the beginning of some round, \Eve considers her current belief $H$ and plays according to $\phi_H$ in the next $N$ moves; then she restarts with the updated belief, and so on forever.

-Now consider some $K\in \mathcal{K}$.
-We claim that $\phi$ is almost-surely winning for \Eve in any in $\game_K$.
-Indeed, from the properties of the $\phi_{{H}}$, it follows that any play in $\game_K$ where \Eve respects $\phi$ is such that the knowledge is in $\mathcal{K}$.
+Now consider some $B\in \mathcal{B}$.
+We claim that $\phi$ is almost-surely winning for \Eve in any in $\game_B$.
+Indeed, from the properties of the $\phi_{{H}}$, it follows that any play in $\game_B$ where \Eve respects $\phi$ is such that the belief is in $\mathcal{B}$.
 Now, as the $\phi_{{H}}$ ensure to visit a final state with probability $\geq \epsilon$ in less than $N$ moves the Borel-Cantelli Lemma implies that $\phi$ is almost-surely winning.
-Hence, $K\in \wknowledge{}$ and this concludes the proof. \end{proof}
+Hence, $B\in \wbelief{}$ and this concludes the proof. \end{proof}